rant-lang/rant/README.md

 Create libraries of Rant functions and share them between your programs using Rant's simple module system.

 📚 **Rant Standard Library** <br/>
-Rant's comprehensive standard library lets you get more done and iterate rapidly with far less boilerplate than other languages.
+A comprehensive standard library provides the tools needed to rapidly iterate on your ideas.

 ## Getting started